 Clinical Research offers advantages to participants such as free treatment, extra hands-on care from a full clinical team, a stipend for participation, and most importantly, helps move healthcare outcomes forward with new and more effective medications.

-August is national psoriasis action month, so we wanted to bring in Dr. Garcia-Zuazaga himself, founder of Apex Dermatology, Mohs surgeon, and leader of the Clinical Research Center, to explain the importance of this research.
+August is national psoriasis action month, so we wanted to bring in Dr. Garcia-Zuazaga himself, founder of Apex Skin, Mohs surgeon, and leader of the Clinical Research Center, to explain the importance of this research.

 How is psoriasis treated now?